Matcha Green Tea Benefits

 During the cultivation, green tea is grown in the sun, while Matcha is grown under shade during the final few weeks before harvest.

-This way of cultivation leads to a higher amount of tea theanine in Matcha, which gives a special taste called “Umami” that may balance the usual bitter taste derived from catechin, and improve the palatability of the tea.
+This way of cultivation leads to a higher amount of tea theanine in Matcha, which gives a unique taste called “Umami” that may balance the usual bitter taste derived from catechin and improve the palatability of the tea.
 (3)

-Due to this special processing, Matcha has a bright green color and there is no loss of nutrients during the steaming process as in regular green tea.
+Due to this special processing, Matcha has a bright green color, and nutrients are not lost during the steaming process as in regular green tea.

-With green tea, you’re drinking the brew resulting from steeping leaves in hot water.
-With Matcha, you’re drinking the leaves themselves, leading to a higher antioxidant count and richer flavor.
+With green tea, you drink the brew resulting from steeping leaves in hot water.
+With Matcha, you drink the leaves themselves, leading to a higher antioxidant count and richer flavor.

 4 Proven Benefits Of Matcha Tea